abbbi/virtnbdbackup/README.md

 * `inc`: Perform incremental backup, based on the last full or incremental backup.
 An checkpoint for each incremental backup is created and saved.

-All required informations for restore are saved within the same directory, including the virtual machine configuration, checkpoint information and disk data and logfiles.
+All required informations for restore are stored to the same directory, including the latest virtual machine configuration, checkpoint information, disk data and logfiles.

 The target directory must be rotated if a new backup set is created.

+Using the available `libvirt` api calls, a backup job operation is started, which in turn initializes a new nbd server backend listening on a local unix socket.
+This nbd backend provides consistent access to the virtual machines disk data and dirty blocks.
+After the backup process finishes, the job is stopped and the nbd server quits operation.

+It is possible to backup multiple virtual machines on the same host system at the same time, using seperate calls to the application with a different target directory to store the data.

 # Backup Examples